Industrial Engineering and Operations Research

 The Qualifying Examination is an oral examination with a written component administered by four faculty members.
 Three of these faculty members are required to be IEOR faculty members and the fourth faculty member must be a Faculty Senate Member from another department with expertise in one of the student’s minor areas of study.
 Students are expected to take the Qualifying Examination within three semesters after passing the Doctoral Entrance Exam.
 Priority in department funding (especially NRTs) will be given to students who have passed their Doctoral Entrance Exams and are in their 3rd, 4th, and 5th semesters.
 Although it is necessary for a student to identify a potential research area and some potential dissertation topics in order to complete this exam, it is not necessary for the student to do a substantial amount of research in the area of the examination.

 Prior to the exam, the student is required to identify a research area (broadly defined) in which he or she will be able to demonstrate expertise during the oral part of the examination.
-In addition, the student must be prepared to demonstrate expertise in one minor field.
-The objective of the exam is to assess the student’s ability to demonstrate knowledge in a broad research area, and to identify potential research topics within this area.
+In addition, the student must be prepared to present preliminary research in that area, including a literature review and ideas for future research.
+The student must also demonstrate expertise in one minor field.
+The objective of the exam is to assess the student’s ability to demonstrate knowledge in a broad research area, do preliminary research, and to identify potential research topics within this area.

 At least six weeks prior to the approximate date of the Qualifying Examination, the student must meet with the Head Graduate Advisor and provide the following: a list of topics which will form the basis of the exam (also known as a “syllabus”), a Program of Study that includes all major and minor courses taken or planned (whether or not they are included in the syllabus), a list of faculty members who have agreed to serve on the exam committee, a preliminary draft of the Qualifying Exam Report for the exam committee (also known as a “prospectus” or “technical report”), and approval from the student's advisor of the intended date and topics.
 The syllabus should include topics from major subject areas, equivalent to several courses, together with topics from one of the minor areas.
 The Program of Study must be approved by the Head Graduate Advisor before submitting the "Application for Qualifying Examination" via CalCentral to the Graduate Division.